-Artists love southern Sweden.
-Here, the light seems softer, the foliage brighter and the shoreline more dazzling.
-Skåne (Scania) was Danish property until 1658 and still flaunts its differences: the strong dialect (skånska), the half-timbered houses and the region’s hybrid flag: a Swedish yellow cross on a red Danish background.
+It's no wonder that so many artists call southern Sweden home – the light seems softer, the foliage brighter and the shoreline more dazzling.
+Skåne (Scania) was Danish property until 1658 and still openly flaunts its uniqueness – the heavy Skånska dialect, a wealth of half-timbered houses and the region’s hybrid flag – a Swedish yellow cross on a red Danish background.

 Sweden’s southwest is diversity personified.
-Heading the cast is Sweden’s ‘second city’ of Göteborg and its kicking bars, cafes, museums and theme-park thrills.
-Just south, the Halland coast is home to sandy Blue Flag beaches and Sweden’s top surfing, windsurfing and kitesurfing.
+Heading the cast is Sweden’s ‘second city’ of Gothenburg and its kicking bars, cafes, museums and theme-park thrills.
+The islands of Gothenburg's southern archipelago are stunning and romantic, and surprisingly easy to reach.

-Southeastern Sweden is a treasure trove of stoic castles, storybook towns and magical islands.
-Carved by the epic Göta Canal, Östergötland boasts lovable, lakeside Vadstena: St Birgitta’s terrestrial stomping ground and home to a hulking Renaissance castle.
-Further south, Småland sparkles with its ethereal forests, preserved pastel towns and show-off Kalmar castle.
+Southeastern Sweden is a treasure trove of stoic castles, storybook villages and mystical islands.
+Carved by the epic Göta Canal, Östergötland boasts lovable, lakeside Vadstena, home to a hulking Renaissance castle, and kid-pleasing, candy-crazed Gränna.
+Småland sparkles with its ethereal forests, preserved pastel towns and show-off Kalmar castle.

 Skåne (Scania) is Sweden at its most continental.
 Connected to Denmark by bridge, its trademark mix of manors, gingerbread-style abodes and delicate, deciduous forests are a constant reminder that central Europe is just beyond the horizon.
 Dominating the scene is metropolitan Malmö, defined by its cosmopolitan culture and striking, twisting tower.